The Birgit Burton R.I.S.E. Fund

 Meet Birgit

-The Fund’s mission is to advance women of color in fundraising by providing Resources, Inspiration, Support, and Education (R.I.S.E.)
+The Fund’s mission is to advance fundraisers of colour by providing Resources, Inspiration, Support, and Education (R.I.S.E.)

 About the Fund

 The R.I.S.E.
-Fund seeks to complement, not compete with, other educational awards, funds and organizations working to advance women of color in the fundraising profession.
-We encourage our donors to support the various awards advancing the education of women of color in fundraising.
+Fund seeks to complement, not compete with, other educational awards, funds, and organizations working to advance women and men of colour in the fundraising profession.
+We encourage our donors to support the various awards advancing the education of women of colour in fundraising.

-Founded by a group of Black female fundraisers and working with allied organizations also supporting the advancement of women of color in fundraising, the R.I.S.E.
+Founded by a group of Black female fundraisers and working with allied organizations, also supporting the advancement of fundraisers of colour, the R.I.S.E.
 Fund will annually contribute $2,000 USD to each allied organization to award educational stipends to eligible recipients selected from among their membership.

 Eligibility Requirements